deborahdjon/blog/content/About.md

 </div>

 <div id="description">
 DISCLAIMER ⚠️ This Website is still in the making.
+Please refresh the page if images have not loaded.
     <p>
         I'm a MSc Computing graduate on the Dublin City University Dean's Honours list.
 My major is in <span class="text-accent">Artificial Intelligence</span>.
         During my corporate-sponsored undergraduate degree I gathered 1.5 years of <span class="text-accent">internatinal industry experience</span> in internships at Nokia.